knrl/uav-in-802.11-gnuradio/README.md

 - Disable blocks by removing them from the CMake files: ```gr_modtool disable REGEX```

 ## Citation
 Here are some key resources I used while developing the code for this project.
 I developed this project on top of [gr-ieee802-11](https://github.com/bastibl/gr-ieee802-11) as it has a lot of blocks that I need.
-I also tried to modernise the [Alamouti code](https://github.com/zaeemzadeh/MIMO-OFDM-Alamouti) that developed in gr3.7.
+I also tried to modernise (adapt gr3.10) the [Alamouti code](https://github.com/zaeemzadeh/MIMO-OFDM-Alamouti) that developed in gr3.7.
 ```
 @inproceedings{bloessl2013ieee,
   title={An IEEE 802.11 a/g/p OFDM Receiver for GNU Radio},